Skip to content

 Below you will find brief descriptions of each scholarship.
 Scholarship amounts are also listed, but please note that these are estimates and are subject to change.

-Students may apply by using our online application.
+Students may apply by using the online application.
 Only one application is needed for consideration for all scholarships.
 Applications will be screened to determine eligibility for each award.
-The application deadline is September 21, 2022 at 11:59pm.
-Please ensure that your application includes all necessary components as incomplete applications will not be considered.
-If you are supplying a letter of support, but your letter writer would prefer to keep your letter anonymous, they can fill out this online recommendation form.
+The 2024-2025 application is now available at go.illinois.edu/PhDApp2425.